-- import_config only import options from another book file that are not equal to the default ones and that haven't already been set by the caller.
-E.g., author: foo then import_config: bar.book won't erase the author previously set. - import_config now correctly translates the imported book's paths. - Crowbook173 program: - Still working to improve error messages. - crowbook --list-options uses colours.
-This might hurt your eyes. - Display174 an error message when mustache can't compile a template, instead of panicking. - Internal 175/API: - Added static methods to Logger to allows displaying messages more easily/prettily. - Reduce176 pubic177 API's surface so less178 changes will need to be considered breaking in the future.
+- Display an error message when mustache can't compile a template, instead of panicking. - Internal/API: - Added static methods to Logger to allows displaying messages more easily/prettily. - Reduce pubic API's surface so less changes will need to be considered breaking in the future.

-This release adds support for syntax highlighting in code blocks, customized top and footer blocks for HTML rendering, and the special import_config option that allows to import options from another book file.
+This release adds support for syntax higlighting in code blocks, customized top and footer blocks for HTML rendering, and the special import\config option that allows to import options from another book file.
 It also provides (hopefully) better error messages.